NLnetLabs/routinator/CONTRIBUTING.md

 By submitting a patch to the Routinator project, you are assumed to have the right to the code and to be allowed by your employer or whatever to hand over that patch/code to us.
 We will credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.

 ### What To Read

-The source code, documentation, man page, [change log](https://github.com/NLnetLabs/routinator/blob/main/Changelog.md) and the [most recent changes](https://github.com/NLnetLabs/routinator/commits/main) in git.
+The source code, documentation, man pages, [change log](https://github.com/NLnetLabs/routinator/blob/main/Changelog.md) and the [most recent changes](https://github.com/NLnetLabs/routinator/commits/main) in git.